zoxpx/pxdocs/content/install-with-other/docker/swarm/jenkins.md

 ## Highly Resilient Jenkins Using Docker Swarm

-Be sure to read [Highly Resilient Jenkins Using Docker Swarm](https://portworx.com/jenkins-docker-swarm/) on way to deploy fault-tolerant on Docker Swarm with Portworx
+Be sure to read [Highly Resilient Jenkins Using Docker Swarm](https://portworx.com/jenkins-docker-swarm/) on way to deploy fault-tolerant on Docker Swarm with Portworx.